 Chromosomal Abnormalities: Causes, Symptoms & Treatment

-The chromosomal abnormalities are the ones where there is a deviation from the normal number or pattern of the chromosome structure.
+The chromosomal abnormalities are the ones where there is a change in the normal number or pattern of the chromosome structure.
 The genetic disorder varies in its cause and development.
-It might have been developed due to a mistake in the cell division, which significantly changed the structure of chromosomes.
-Those abnormalities can make a big difference in the life and outlook of this person: growth, development, and overall health.
+It might have been developed due to an error in the cell division, which significantly changed the structure of chromosomes.
+Those abnormalities can make a big difference in the life and other attributes of a person: growth, development, and overall health.

 Most of the chromosomal abnormalities are associated with the health problems of physical malformations, intellectual disabilities, and susceptibility to some diseases.
-An atypically common chromosomal abnormality is Down syndrome, which results from the presence of an extra copy of chromosome 21 and leads to developmental delays and physical appearance typical of the syndrome.
+A common chromosomal abnormality is Down syndrome, which results from the presence of an extra copy of chromosome 21 and leads to developmental delays.
 Knowing these abnormalities is very important so that early diagnosis is done, and management is done appropriately to better the quality of life of these individuals.

 NEET Highest Scoring Chapters & Topics